vianuevm/cppStyle/README.md

 Overview
 ==========================================================================================================================

-1) style_grader_main: The small file that drives it all.
+1)style_grader_main: The small file that drives it all.
 This file, in a nutshell, opens up the list of all student files, and for each file, the grader puts it through the code parsing process.

 ------------------------------------------------------
     for filename in rubric.student_files:
         rubric.grade_student_file(filename)